Karlie Kloss: 'Fashion designers in the future won't just be sewing, they'll be coding' - KESQ

 Growing up in the Midwest, my Dad, an ER physician, instilled in me and my sisters a love for science, tech, and math — but more than that, he taught me to always be curious.

-My modeling career kicked off when I was only 15, but I have strived to be a student of the world, even as my path became untraditional.
+My modeling career kicked off when I was only 15, but I have strived to be a student of the world, even as my path became nontraditional.

 Nearly seven years into my career, I decided to take a coding class — learning Ruby, HTML and CSS.
 I was intrigued by the language that powers our everyday lives, so ubiquitous and yet so unknown.